 Authors of published articles will receive gratis a copy of the issue in which the article appears and a PDF file of the article.

-Please address all inquiries to Emily Babson, Managing Editor, World Politics, Princeton Institute for International and Regional Studies,
+Please address all inquiries to Emily Babson, Executive Editor, World Politics, Princeton Institute for International and Regional Studies,

 Louis A. Simpson